BEES-Tidy-Tuesdays/facilitator-resources/README.md

 Before we get started, can everyone introduce yourself and let us know what you're hoping to get out of today's Tidy Tuesday?
 This could be 'wanting to learn more R tricks', 'practicing data visualisation', 'getting help with an R prpblem from my project' or 'procrastination'."

+### 1. Access the data
+  - make sure R, R studio, and tidyverse are installed (i.e. for new comers) ~ provide a page how to do it.
+  - provide link to the data for the week
+  - explain the story about the data and its meta-data

+### 2. Compile questions
+ - set up a collaborative document, give the link to the audience.
+Candidates: https://hackmd.io/ ; google docs
+ - ask everyone to write down some plausible questions into the document
+ - anyone can choose what questions they want to answer; they can type their name next to the question.
+ - offer people with the same interest to make groups

+ ### 3. Tackle the question
+  - discuss and type down some potential way to explore the data (i.e. steps to make data tidy and relevant type of plots)
+  - start coding
+  - leave descriptive comments whenever needed
+  - share the code onto the collaborative doc

+ ### 4. Wrap up
+  - review the answers, i.e. when there are multiple ways to approach the problem.
+  - mention any new package or function used in the session
+  - ask everyone what they've learned from the session

 # Resources

 [TidyTuesday - A weekly social data project in R](https://github.com/rfordatascience/tidytuesday)